chenreny/Detect-status-of-google-drive/README.md

 ### Testing and Exploring

-You can download the source code and debug it on your
+You can download the source code and debug it on your PC

 ```
 Give an example